-Measurement of neuronal density in hippocampus:
+Measurement of neuronal density in CA2:

-Hemotoxylin-eosin-stained serial paraffin sections were prepared from 8 hippocampi from individual animals in each group.
-Regions of hippocampus (CA1, CA2, CA3) were identified according to paxinos and Watson(23).
+Hemotoxylin-eosin-stained serial paraffin sections were prepared from 10 hippocampi from individual animals in each group.
+Regions of hippocampus (CA2- CA2- CA3) were identified according to paxinos and Watson (23).
 Tissue blocks containing samples (brains) were serially cut throughout.
 Form several hundred sections per block; of each 20 section 3 serial sections were obtained.
-For example for the first series: 24st, 25st, 26st section and for the second series: 46st, 47st, 48st section and so Therefore we mounted every 3 section on a slide.
-At a practical level, on.
-Stereological methods are precise tools for obtaining quantitative information about three-dimensional structures based mainly on observations made on sections (24).
+For example for the first series: 24st, 25st, 26st section and for the second series: 46 st ,47 st ,48st section and so on.
+Therefore we mounted every 3 section on a slide.
+At a practical level, Stereological methods are precise tools for obtaining quantitative information about three-dimensional structures based mainly on observations made on sections (24).
 All experiments were performed a minimum of two times.